dullroar/miki/README.rst

     * In my opinion, "the top of my main wiki" is not relevant to your topic.
     * But a link to another page within the topic may be useful.
+  * Copy in any external files that you need: html, pdf, media files, images, etc.

 * Click down through the topic directories and pages as needed.

 ``mwk`` generates a sitemap,
 at ``$MWK/sitemap.html``.
-All files in the wiki are listed and clickable.
+All files and directories in the wiki are listed and clickable.

 For moving up and down from where you happen to be, here's where the Firefox Uppity addon,